Lincoln Jean-Marie

 Lincoln Jean-Marie is a British singer, born in London, England.

 Jean-Marie has over fifteen years of working experience as a singer, songwriter, and arranger of both lead and backing vocals.
-He was also a member of the four-piece a cappella group Peace by Piece who were signed to Warner Bros.
-Records, released two UK singles and won Best Newcomers at the MOBO Awards.
+He was also a member of the four-piece a cappella group Peace by Piece who were signed to Warner Bros., released two UK singles and won Best Newcomers at the MOBO Awards.
 Lincoln Jean-Marie is the father of songwriter/producer Tre Jean-Marie.